The Iconic Dogs of London - Exhibition

 Andrew Raven Imagery.
 London Dog Photographer.
 A Standard Poodle Photoshoot at The Mall, Buckingham Palace, London

-What began as nothing more than a scribble on my notepad—an idle sketch made on an ordinary afternoon—has somehow taken on a life of its own.
-The Iconic Dogs of London series is no longer just an idea swirling around in my head; it’s quickly becoming something real, something vibrant and alive.
+What began as nothing more than a scribble on my notepad — an idle sketch made on an ordinary afternoon — has somehow taken on a life of its own.

 I’ll admit, my head is doing its best to stay calm, to act as though everything is unfolding exactly as planned.
 But if I’m honest, my legs are paddling furiously beneath the surface, trying to keep up with this whirlwind of excitement, gratitude, and anticipation.
+This July, all those bespoke pet photography sketches and late-night edits will finally find a home on the walls of The Bomb Factory Art Foundation, Flux Exhibition, a prestigious art exhibition in beautiful Marylebone that feels like the perfect place to share these bespoke fine art dog portraits, designed to showcase luxury dog photography and timeless pet portraiture, for the very first time.

 Covent Garden Dancers